"And you are the easiest person to fool"

 After all, there must be a fair chance to be wrong, if we'd ever like to claim we were right.

-Only when the method is specified and chain of reasoning is laid out in the open, it's possible to judge the weight of the claim and the soundness of the conclusions.
+Only when the method is specified and the chain of reasoning is laid out in the open is it possible to judge the weight of the claim and the soundness of the conclusions.